fintradetec/eIDClientCore/README.md

 # Welcome

-Warning: This is just proof-of-concept code and should _NOT_ be used in production environments
+This is a proof-of-concept and not designed for the use in production environments.

 ## Tested platforms: